-The maximum transfer credit allowed applies to transfer and challenge credits combined.
+The maximum transfer credit allowed is 25% of the program, which applies to transfer and challenge credits combined.
 The 25% rule is based on the total number of credits required for the degree.
 Credits earned toward a professional degree may be reduced by 20% if transferred to an academic degree.